 10 Tips for Surviving Family Road Trips

 - Bring along plenty of Subway sandwiches.
-Subway travels beautifully, and it is easy to get each member of the family exactly what he or she really likes.
+Sandwiches travel beautifully, and it is easy to get each member of the family exactly what he or she really likes.
 It is much better than most fast food – lots of fresh veggies – so you can rest easy that your family is eating well instead of eating overly processed burgers and potatoes.
-Subway is committed to better ingredients so you can feel better about feeding your family.

 - Get an iceless cooler for the car.
 These coolers are amazing.
 We've had one since Grace was born and we had to transport homemade baby food.
 It's basically a portable, car-powered refrigerator, and it will keep your subs and your drinks cool for the whole trip without the fuss of ice packs.
 You will save so much money by buying your drinks at the grocery store, and you will save so much time by buying your subs ahead of time.
 Win-win!